Evil Taylor Swift Is Here to Sell You Snake Merch

 From the red snake slithering across the Look What You Made Me Do lyric video to the coiled snake that curled across her revamped Instagram page, it's clear Taylor Swift is embracing her new life as a reptilian.
 So, why not sell this transformation to her legions of fans?

-Yes, last night's drop of Taylor Swift's new song Reputation was accompanied by the launch of a brand new e-store.
+Yes, last night's drop of Taylor Swift's new song Look What You Made Me Do was accompanied by the launch of a brand new e-store.
 The site offers 11 pieces of merch, from graphic tees emblazoned with Taylor Swift's profile to wool dad hats embroidered with a gothic-lettered "Rep" that's suspiciously reminiscent of Kanye West's "I Feel Like Pablo" font.
-The gems of the collection, however, are the snakes, which appear in the form of boho jewelry and an athleisure-adjacent hoodie.
+The gems of the collection, however, are the snakes, which appear in the form of boho jewellery and an athleisure-adjacent hoodie.